hartenthaler/hh_extended_family/docs/architecture.md

 * `ExtendedFamilySupport`: lists configurable family parts and filter options
 * `ExtendedFamilyFilterResult`: stores the calculated data for one filter option
 * `ExtendedFamilyPartSet`: stores the summary plus the calculated family parts for one filter option
-* `ExtendedFamilyProband`: stores the proband individual, display-name variants, and proband labels
+* `ExtendedFamilyProband`: stores the proband individual, display-name variants, proband labels, and optional SOSA labels
 * `ExtendedFamilySummary`: stores the summary counts and precomputed summary statistics for one filter option
 * `FamilyPart`: compatibility builder for one rendered family-part group
 * `FamilyPartCounts`: stores male, female, other/unknown, and total counters for a family part
 * `FamilyPartGroup`: stores one rendered group inside a family part
-* `GroupEntry`: keeps one rendered person together with its family, family status, reference people, labels, and prepared event summary
+* `GroupEntry`: keeps one rendered person together with its family, family status, reference people, labels, optional SOSA labels, and prepared event summary
+* `AssociatedPersonEntry`: keeps one linked person or name together with role, event, and reference person or family for the godparents/witnesses family part
 * `SummaryStatistics`, `LivingStatistics`, `SexStatistics`, and `DateRangeStatistics`: store optional summary-statistic data
 * `LineageStatistics`, `LineageSummary`, `LineageRow`, `LineageImplexSummary`, `RepeatedLineagePerson`, and `OldestIndividuals`: store direct-line statistics and implex data
 * `IndividualFamily`: wraps individual/family relationship context